tomeskenazi/bitnamitools/README.md

 ### Integrate it to Jenkins
-Place the whole '*Check Instances*'' directory in the *jobs* directory (usually */var/lib/jenkins/jobs/*) on Jenkins master, then *Reload Configuration from Disk* in the *Manage Jenkins* section.
+Place the whole '*Check Instances*' directory in the *jobs* directory (usually */var/lib/jenkins/jobs/*) on Jenkins master, then *Reload Configuration from Disk* in the *Manage Jenkins* section.

-It will create the '*Check Instances*'' job for you that you need to edit for:
+It will create the '*Check Instances*' job for you that you need to edit for:
 - Filling in default values of parameters (required if regular automatic scheduling is planned)
 - Replacing the **[CUSTOMFIELD]** by the proper values needed by the script as described in the above sections.
 - Remove the *--verbose* parameter is not required (should not be required for automatic scheduling)